averagehuman/argskwargs.io/src/articles/2016/linode-saltmaster-notes.rst

     $ ssh-keygen -C "saltmaster key" -b 4096 -f ~/.ssh/saltmaster.key

-You also need to install the `vagrant-linode`_ plugin:
+And assuming that you already have vagrant available, you will also need to install the `vagrant-linode`_ plugin:

 .. code-block:: bash